Total Force C-17 crew chiefs earn JBER Pride of the Fleet laurels

 |0

-This work, Total Force C-17 crew chiefs earn JBER Pride of the Fleet laurels [Image 2 of 2], by CPT David Bedard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Total Force C-17 crew chiefs earn JBER Pride of the Fleet laurels, by CPT David Bedard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Total Force C-17 crew chiefs earn JBER Pride of the Fleet laurels

 LEAVE A COMMENT